lucasmoschen/machine-learning-project/README.md

-# machine-learning-project
+# Machine Learning Project

-Final project for the subject of Machine Learning at School of Applied Mathematics (FGV) based on air quality.
+Final project for the subject of Machine Learning at [School of Applied Mathematics (FGV)](https://emap.fgv.br/en) based on air quality.